-Do I need travel insurance?
-Absolutely, DO NOT go on holiday without it.
+Do I need holiday insurance?
+Absolutely.
+DO NOT go on holiday without it.
 You never know what might happen while you are away.

-Read about travel insurance on Jennie’s great post on travel insurance at Rice Cakes and Raisins
+Read about holiday insurance on Jennie’s great post on travel insurance at Rice Cakes and Raisins

 For more information on insurance check out Hayleys post at Miss Many Pennies